 The Corporate Sustainability Due Diligence Directive (CSDDD) requires large EU and non-EU companies to identify, prevent, and address environmental and human rights harms across their value chains.
 Adopted in July 2024 and significantly amended by the Omnibus I Directive in March 2026, the CSDDD creates binding due diligence obligations that go beyond reporting into action.

-This guide covers who the CSDDD applies to after the latest threshold changes, what companies must do to comply, how the directive compares to the EUDR and CSRD, and practical steps for building an environmental due diligence program.
+This guide covers CSDDD requirements after the latest threshold changes: who must comply, the six-step due diligence process, supply chain obligations, how the directive compares to the EUDR and CSRD, and practical steps for building an environmental due diligence program.

 What Is the CSDDD?